Nuintun/cmd-helper/docs/iduri.md

 ## iduri.join(base, uri)

-The same as `path.join`, but dir separators use unix mode.
+The same as `path.join`, but dir separators use posix mode.

 ## iduri.dirname(uri)

-The same as `path.dirname`, but dir separators use unix mode.
+The same as `path.dirname`, but dir separators use posix mode.

 ## iduri.basename(uri)

-The same as `path.basename`, but dir separators use unix mode.
+The same as `path.basename`, but dir separators use posix mode.

 ## iduri.extname(uri)